 An eye tracker that doesn't need humans

-If you keep optimizing your marketing, at one point you most likely end up wanting to do an eye-tracking test.
+If you keep optimizing your digital product, at one point you may end up wanting to do an eye-tracking test.
 In 2021, most people are exposed to tens of thousands commercial messages every day, so every millisecond counts.
 But here's a problem: an eye-tracking test easily sets you back thousands of dollars, and if you want to own your own eye-tracker, it's not uncommon to shell out $20,000 or more.

 The good news is that our eyes are not that unpredictable.
 What changes from study to study is what is being studied, not with what; human eyes.
 So the big question for a whole branch of AI researchers is, "can we teach a computer to look at an image as if it were a human?"